-If the weather is good, take a break from hiking by sunbathing by the lakeside beach or relax by the heated swimming pool.
+If the weather is good, take a break from hiking by sunbathing by the lakeside beach, renting a kayak or paddleboard, or relax by the heated swimming pool.
 Afterwards, dine at the lodge’s restaurant.
 Most tables have great views of the lake.

+Or go for a scenic drive to rainforest hikes.
 Located in the towering rainforest on the park’s south side, Lake Quinault Lodge sits very close to several national champion trees and trails leading into the Quinault Valley.
-Amenities include a heated pool, sauna and game room.
-It’s open year-round and sits right on the park border near the Quinault Indian Reservation.

 For more information: